Proxy Denoising for Source-Free Domain Adaptation: Implementation Details

 where ${p}_{i,c}^s$ is the $c$-th element of $\boldsymbol{p}_i^s=\phi(\theta_s({\boldsymbol{x}}_{i}^{s}))$ that is the category probability vector of input instance ${\boldsymbol{x}}_{i}^{s}$ after $\theta_s$ conversion with ending softmax operation $\phi$; $\tilde{\mathbbm{1}}\left[c=y_i^s \right]=(1-\sigma){\kern 2pt}{\mathbbm{1}}\left[c=y_i^s \right] + \sigma/C$ is the smooth label~\citep{muller2019does}, in which ${\mathbbm{1}}\left[c=y_i^s \right]$ is a one-hot encoding of hard label $y_i^s$ and $\sigma=0.1$.
 The source dataset is divided into the training set and testing set in a 0.9:0.1 ratio.

 \textbf{Network setting.} The {\modelshortname} framework involves two networks, namely the target model and the ViL model.
 In practice, the target model comprises a deep architecture-based feature extractor and a classifier that consists of a fully connected layer and a weight normalization layer.
-As seen in previous work~\cite{xu2019larger,liang2020we,roy2022uncertainty}, the deep architecture is transferred from the deep models pre-trained on ImageNet.
+As seen in previous work~\citep{xu2019larger,liang2020we,roy2022uncertainty}, the deep architecture is transferred from the deep models pre-trained on ImageNet.
 Specifically, ResNet-50 is used on Office-31 and Office-Home, whilst ResNet-101 is employed on VisDA and Domain-Net.
-As for the ViL model, we choose CLIP to instantiate it where the text encoder adopts Transformer structure and the image encoder takes ResNet or ViT-B/32 according to the specific implementation of {\modelshortname}, including {\modelshortname}-R and {\modelshortname}-V. To be specific, {\modelshortname}-V uses the ViT-B/32 architecture suggested in CLIP as the image encoder, while {\modelshortname}-RES uses ResNet as the backbone.
-More specifically, the same ResNet-101 is used for VisDA, and ResNet-50 is used for the remaining datasets, just like the target model mentioned earlier.
+As for the ViL model, we choose CLIP to instantiate it where the text encoder adopts Transformer structure and the image encoder takes ResNet or ViT-B/32 according to the specific implementations, which are marked by suffix of ``-R" or ``-V".

-In this paper, we use two versions of the image encoder for the implementation of {\modelshortname}.
-These are {\modelshortname}-R and {\modelshortname}-V. To be specific, {\modelshortname}-V uses the ViT-B/32 architecture suggested in CLIP as the image encoder, while {\modelshortname}-R uses ResNet as the backbone.
-The same ResNet-101 is used for VisDA, and ResNet-50 is used for the remaining datasets, just like the target model mentioned earlier.